Join

 WHO WE'RE LOOKING FOR

-Vox Humana is looking for strong singers of all four voice types, able to provide the core vocal leadership of an auditioned ensemble of talented singers performing to a high standard.
+For the 2025/26 season, Vox Humana is looking for strong Bass, Tenor, and Soprano singers, able to provide the core vocal leadership of an auditioned ensemble of talented singers performing to a high standard.
+Candidates are expected to:

 CONTRACT DUTIES